peturh86/nixos-kiosk/README.md

 The script will:
 - Detect the target disk automatically (largest available)
 - Read motherboard serial number for hostname derivation
-- Partition and format the disk using Disko
+- Partition and format the disk using Disko (via flake configuration)
-- Install NixOS with the kiosk configuration
+- Install NixOS with the kiosk configuration (via flake)
 - Reboot into the installed system

+**Note:** The installation uses Nix flakes for reproducible builds.
+The appropriate disk configuration is automatically selected based on the detected disk device.

 ## Hostname Management